Resident Policies and Regulations

 When it’s time for you to move out, we have a few simple requirements:

-If your lease requires, you must leave your apartment in the same condition as when you moved in, taking normal wear and tear into account.
-For example, normal wear would include such things as traffic wear across the carpet but not cigarette burns or stains.
+If your Lease requires it, you must leave your Apartment in the same condition as when you moved in, taking normal wear and tear into account.
+For example, normal wear would include traffic wear across the flooring, not cigarette burns or stains.

-If you make prior arrangements through the management office, a walk-through may be requested at the time you vacate your apartment.
-If no prior arrangements are made, an authorized management representative will conduct a walk-through of your vacant apartment.
-The move-out checklist available at your community should be completed and signed by both you and the staff member.
+If you make prior arrangements through the management office, a walk-through may be requested when you vacate your Apartment.
+If no prior arrangements are made, an authorized management representative will conduct a walk-through of your vacant Apartment.
+You and the staff member should complete and sign the move-out checklist available at your Community, BY APPOINTMENT ONLY.

-If you have added an additional telephone line(s) to your apartment, you will be responsible for all fees to return the telephone service to its status when you moved in.
+If you have added cable cords or telephone line(s) to your Apartment, you will be responsible for all fees to return the telephone service to its status when you moved in.

 ADDITIONAL COMMUNITY POLICIES

 You must abide by all of your Community’s policies.
-Please check with your management office to see if additional community policies are in effect in your Community.
+Please check with your management office to see if additional community policies are in effect.

 CHANGES TO THIS HANDBOOK

 These policies may be modified from time to time without notice.
-Violations of these policies will constitute a breach of your lease.
-If there is a conflict between these policies and the lease, the lease shall govern.
+Violations of these policies will constitute a breach of your Lease.
+If there is a conflict between these policies and the Lease, the Lease shall govern.
+Visit www.csfhome.org for the updated Resident Handbook.

 SEVERABILITY

-If any provision of this handbook is determined to be invalid or unenforceable, such determination shall not affect, impair or invalidate any other provisions of this handbook.
+If any provision of this handbook is deemed invalid or unenforceable, such determination shall not affect, impair, or invalidate any other provisions.